DCsunset/vuetify-markdown-editor/README.md

 - Code highlighting
 - Emoji picking
 - Math formula (use `\\[` and `\\]` for formula block, and `\\(` and `\\)` for inline formula)
-- Image uploading and previewing
+- Image uploading and previewing (to use uploaded image in markdown, use the filename as the link)

 ## Usage